 4. Design details

-Every little detail of interior design has been carefully considered at The Beaumont.
+Every little detail of the interior design has been carefully considered at The Beaumont.
 The hotel paints the perfect picture of classic elegance from top to bottom.
 Twenties-style furnishings are brought to life with museum-worthy collections of artwork and photographs featuring film stars and famous personalities of old.

 The rooms (I stayed in one of their spacious Mayfair suites) feel homey and welcoming with curiosity-provoking touches like a stack of black-and-white postcards with film era caricatures, and an addictive bedside tome: Letters of Note: Correspondance Deserving of a Wider Audience.